srobe/fluid_react/README.md

   ```
   docker-compose up
   ```
-  - The combined service runs on port `5002`.
+  - The backend runs on port `5001`.
-  - The backend is accessible at `http://localhost:5001`.
+  - The combined app is accessible at `http://localhost:5002`.
   - Uncomment the frontend section in `docker-compose.yml` if you wish to run the frontend through Docker.

 ## Deployment

 - **Frontend with Sample JSON**: The frontend can run independently from the backend using the sample JSON files located in `frontend/public/data`.

 - **Frontend with Backend**: For live updates, first follow Step 3 (Setting up Backend), then open a new terminal window and follow Step 4 (Setting up Frontend).

 - **When to Use Docker**: Docker is a container that builds an independent environment based on `frontend/package.json` and `backend/environment.yml`.
 Before pushing changes to the main branch, make sure the app runs as expected in Docker.

 ## Directory Structure